 - Black on black

 4. Ernie Ball Neoprene Poly-lock Guitar Strap (Best Under $40)

-My Review: This strap is another one that does not stand out for its looks, but it has strap locks, it is made of comfortable neoprene material and it comes in a variety of widths.
+My Review: This strap is another one that’s nothing flashing but great looking nonetheless.
+It has strap locks and is made of comfortable neoprene material and it comes in a variety of widths.
 Some say it’s like playing with a pillow under the strap.
 This is enough to make it a favorite for many guitarists.